caltechlibrary/dataset/DEVELOPMENT-NOTES.md

 ## Requirements

-(needed if compiling from source)
+(when compiling from source)

-+ Golang 1.18.2 or better
+- Golang 1.18.2 or better

 ## Recommend